 Las Vegas, NV – Shaquille O’Neal has had numerous nicknames throughout his NBA basketball career.
 But his SHAQTUS nickname, which he assumed when he was traded to the Phoenix Suns in 2008, has become the prickly subject of a trademark infringement, cybersquatting, and right of publicity lawsuit.
 O’Neal has exclusively licensed his “Shaq” trademarks and his name, image, and likeness to his Mine O’Mine, Inc. corporation – the Plaintiff in the case.

 Michael Calmese, Dan Mortensen, and their True Fan Logo, Inc. are the named defendants.
-On the day that Shaquille was traded to Phoenix, Mortensen registered the
+On the day that Shaquille was traded to Phoenix, Mortensen registered the domain name and, shortly thereafter, the domain name.
+Defendants’ website features a cactus character that allegedly has O’Neal’s facial features and wears an orange number 32 basketball jersey – Shaq’s number with the Suns.
+Defendants sell clothing and other products bearing the SHAQTUS trademark and/or the character.

 In 2008 and 2009, ESPN aired commercials featuring O’Neal and a cactus with O’Neal’s facial features.
 On December 4, 2009, Defendant Calmese allegedly sent a letter to ESPN claiming ownership of the SHAQTUS trademark and proposing a joint-development business arrangement to resolve the dispute.
 On December 29, 2009, Plaintiff’s counsel sent a cease and desist letter to Defendants demanding the transfer of the domain names.
 On January 4, 2010, Defendant Calmese responded and allegedly claimed that O’Neal consented to his use of the SHAQTUS mark when O’Neal agreed to take a picture with Calmese and autograph a T-shirt.